vanxLord90/todolist-django/README.md

 Click on 'add a task'

-Enter title of assigment, and description for title
+Enter title of assigment, and description, date and priority for title

 Click save